FAIRMONT SPEEDWAY

 car] and two others compete on

 the Pico Raceway.
-They were all from the Fairmont Motor Park era.
+They were all from the Fairmont Raceway era.

 Fairmont Speedway gets its name from the fact it was situated at the old Fair Haven Fairgrounds, just on the New York border, on Route 4 in Fair Haven, Vermont.
 The track history is actually in two phases.
 Phase I is in the late 1940's early '50's period.
-At this time it was apparently named Fairmont Park Motor Speedway.
+Atone point it was apparently named Fairmont Park Motor Speedway.
+However, period article from the Rutland Herald indicate that a vast majority of the 1950's years, it was called Fairmont Raceway.
 Drivers at the time usually came from New York, as the rival Pico Raceway in Rutland was taking most of the local competitors.

 Courtesy of John Nelson 1951 Rutland Herald ad for Fairmont "Raceway" |